What Not to Cook in a Cast Iron Skillet

 Until the new skillet undergoes a deep seasoning as well as further regular use to maintain this seasoning it will not work to its full natural non-stick capacity.

-Beware that even well-seasoned cast-iron is more likely to take on the flavors of dishes than a stainless steel skillet, stainless steel pan, or other non-stick pans.
+Be aware that even a well-seasoned pan is more likely to take on the flavors of dishes than a stainless steel skillet, stainless steel pan, or regular nonstick pan.

 Mainly because it is not a recommendation to clean cast iron with soap, as the dish soap breaks down the seasoning quicker.
 Try using water and good old scrubbing by hand with steel wool.